[![npm][npm]][npm-url] [![node][node]][node-url] [![deps][deps]][deps-url] [![tests][tests]][tests-url] [![chat][chat]][chat-url]

 A webpack loader which executes a given module, and returns the result of the execution at build-time, when the module is required in the bundle.
 In this way, the loader changes a module from code to a result.

-, is that it allows a user a way to make their
+Another way to view val-loader, is that it allows a user a way to make their

 own custom loader logic, without having to write a custom loader.